bootnecklad/Titan-Specifications/Specifications.md

 ### LDI+STI (Indexed Load/Store Memory) ###

-    LDI Ra,0xZZZZ[Rb]
+    LDI Rn,0xZZZZ
-    LDI Ra,[Rb,Rc]
+    LDI Rn

-    STM Ra,0xZZZZ[Rb]
+    STM Rn,0xZZZZ
-    STI Rn,0xYY
+    STI Rn

 Assembled:

     Opcode    I     Dst
     -------   --   ------
-    1 0 1 1   0    a a a    -  LDI Ra,0xZZZZ - Indexed load byte from memory, from address ZZZZ, offset in R1
+    1 0 1 1   0    a a a    -  LDI Rn,0xZZZZ - Indexed load byte from memory, from address ZZZZ, offset in R1
 	Z Z Z Z   Z    Z Z Z
 	Z Z Z Z   Z    Z Z Z

-	1 1 0 0   0    a a a    -  STI Ra,0xZZZZ - Indexed store byte from memory, from address ZZZZ, offset in R1
+	1 1 0 0   0    a a a    -  STI Rn,0xZZZZ - Indexed store byte from memory, from address ZZZZ, offset in R1
 	z z z z   z    z z z
 	z z z z   z    z z z

-    1 0 1 1   1    a a a    -  LDI Ra,[R1,R2] - Indexed load byte from memory, from address in R1(high byte) and R2(low byte)
+    1 0 1 1   1    a a a    -  LDI Rn,[R1,R2] - Indexed load byte from memory, from address in R1(high byte) and R2(low byte)

-	1 1 0 0   1    a a a    -  STI Ra,0xZZZZ - Indexed store byte to memory, from address ZZZZ offset in R1
+	1 1 0 0   1    a a a    -  STI Rn,0xZZZZ - Indexed store byte to memory, from address ZZZZ offset in R1